aut0maat10/aut0maat10.github.io/_posts/2018-05-01-sorting_algorithms_4_quicksort.markdown

 ![Quicksort Visualization](https://img.wonderhowto.com/img/46/71/63594498633292/0/sorting-part-6-0-quick-sort-sorta-efficient.w654.jpg)
 ([Image source](https://0x00sec.org/t/sorting-part-6-0-quick-sort-sorta-efficient/202))

-We recursively call quicksort on the left and right arrays until we come up with a base case, i.e. an array of zero or one elements, since an array with a single element is considered sorted.
+We recursively call quicksort on the left and right arrays until we come up with a base case, i.e. an array of zero or one elements, since an array with a single element is sorted by default.

 After left and right are sorted, we concatenate left, pivot, and right (in that order).